DarkGhostHunter/Captchavel/README.md

 #### `manual`

 This will disable the global middleware that injects the Google reCAPTCHA script in your frontend.
-You have total liberty on how to include the reCAPTCHA script and how to enable the reCAPTCHA check in the frontend.
+You have total liberty on how to include the reCAPTCHA script and how to enable the reCAPTCHA check.

 Since Captchavel won't include anything in your views, you should check out the [Google reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/v3) on how to implement it yourself.

+You can even include the `recaptcha::script` blade template in your layout.
+Check the [editing the script view](#editing-the-script-view) section.

+> The manual mode is very handy if your responses have a lot of data and want better performance, because the middleware won't look into the responses.

 ### Enable on Local Environment

-By default, this package is transparent on `local` environment, so you can develop without having to fill a reCAPTCHA box anywhere.
+By default, this package is transparent on `local`  and `testing` environments, so you can develop without requiring to use reCAPTCHA anywhere.

 For troubleshooting, you can forcefully enable Captchavel setting `enable_local` to `true`, or better, using your environment `.env` file and setting `CAPTCHAVEL_LOCAL` to `true`.

 ```php
 <?php